Parent page: ECAD-MCAD CoDesign

 Enter their Email Address and an optional Note in the dialog, then click the Share button.

-The Share with a Mechanical Engineer notification dialog will then appear, warning that the invited used might be outside of your organization, giving you the opportunity to cancel sharing the project with them.
+The Share with a Mechanical Engineer notification dialog will then appear, warning that the invited user might be outside of your organization.

 When you click OK in the Share with a Mechanical Engineer dialog: they will be added to the Workspace team, assigned the Mechanical Engineers role, and be given read-only access to the project.

 - The Mechanical Engineer will not be able to Pull the board design if the project is not shared with them.
 Because ECAD-MCAD CoDesign is done through a tool-neutral intermediate file and the mechanical engineer has read-only access to the actual PCB design files, there is low risk in sharing.

 - All Administrators for the Workspace will receive a notification email that the Mechanical Engineer (presenting their email address) was invited and added to the Workspace.

 - The non-AltiumLive Mechanical Engineer, upon signing up, will be treated by AltiumLive as if they were their own personal organization.
 They will not be added to your organization.

 ► Learn more about Sharing the design with a Mechanical Engineer.

 Note that the PCB pushed to the Workspace is identified by the project name, not the board's filename.
 If you push a second PCB from the same project, it will overwrite the first PCB.